 How Do Collections Work and How Can You Remove Them From Your Report?

 Charge-Offs & Collections

 After 180 days of no payments, a creditor thinks you will not pay anything at all on your credit card bill and they charge-off your account.
-A charge-off is a highly detrimental entry that stays on your report for 7 years from the date it first became delinquent.
+A charge-off is a highly detrimental entry that stays on your report for seven years from the date it first became delinquent.

-After an account has been charged off, creditors often utilize third party debt collectors to attempt to collect a payment.
-The original creditor may continue to own the account, but assign it to the third party for collection.
-In that case, only the original charge off with the balance will be reporting.
 However, if the creditor sells the debt, a new collection account will report to your credit file, so now you have two major negative items all on the same debt: a charge-off (with zero balance) and a collection (with a balance).
 It takes a toll on your credit score.

-It’s a good idea to consider settling with the original creditor before they sell the debt and the collection account shows up.
+It’s a good idea to consider settling with the original creditor before they sell the debt, and the collection account shows up.
 Payment should also stop any further account updates and allow the charge-off to age.

 The more severe the delinquency, the more money that is past due, and the more recent the collection all produce a devastating hit to your credit score.

 How Many Points Will a Collection Affect Your Credit Score?

 If your credit scores are in the 700s, the first collection can cost you well over 100 points.
 If you have lower scores and other types of negatives, the new collection will have less impact, but it will still be significant.

 Since the FICO algorithms are extremely complex, and the details of how they work are kept highly secret, we cannot describe exactly how many points your score will drop due to a charge-off or a collection.
 However, any credit score drop can be devastating.
 To gain a better idea of the impact on your score, you can run what-if simulations described below to see what may happen in your particular case.